canonical/opensearch-dashboards-operator/docs/tutorial/1-set-up-the-environment.md

 There are graphical interfaces available for Multipass (see more details in the [Multipass Graphical Interface chapter](https://multipass.run/docs/set-up-a-graphical-interface)).

-We recommend to use rdp:
+We recommend to use RDP:

 ```shell
 sudo apt install ubuntu-desktop xrdp remmina-plugin-rdp remmina